-Dick and Lou Ristine

-The Armory
+16_4 The Ristines

-Older Dormitories

-Descend the steps west of the courtyard.
-Across the parking lot to the north you will find the Malcolm X Institute of Black Studies.
-The Institute was established in 1971 to promote "educational, cultural and social programs of concern to the citizens of Wabash."
-For 30 years the Institute occupied a house on what is now the site of Trippet Hall.
+16_5 The Armory Descend the steps west of the courtyard.
+Across the parking lot to the north you will find the Malcolm X Institute.
+The Malcolm X Institute of Black Studies was established in 1971 to promote "educational, cultural and social programs of concern to the citizens of Wabash."
+For 30 years the Institute occupied a college-owned house on what is now the site of Trippet Hall.
 After a brief sojourn in the Armory, the Institute moved into its new quarters.
 Dedicated on November 2, 2002, the building contains classrooms, offices, a library, a computer room, a kitchen, and rooms for recreation and other informal activities.

-Continue west, crossing Crawford Street.
-Just to the north you will see new housing for independent students, constructed in 2015.
-At the right is a photo of the three types of buildings: a hall, the attached lodge (gray), and a town home.

-Closest to the street are two town homes.
-Each building contains two units housing six students, and each has a common room equipped with kitchen facilities.
-To the south is Seymour House, named after Thaddeus Seymour H'78, President of the College for nine years (1969-78).
-With his magic tricks, his Packard Phaeton convertible, and his enthusiastic cheerleading at football games, Seymour was a larger-than-life presence on campus, popular with both the Wabash community and citizens of Crawfordsville.
-To the north is Butler House, named after Melissa Butler H'85, Professor of Political Science (1976-2012), Eugene N. and Marion C. Beesley Chair.
-She was the first Wabash woman professor to be granted tenure, to be promoted to full professor, and to serve as a Division Chair (Social Sciences).

-Set back from the street are two large Halls, each with an attached Lodge (in gray stone).
-Rogge Hall is named after Benjamin Rogge H'53, former Distinguished Professor of Political Economy (1949-80) and Dean of the College (1955-64).
-(His photo is on p.6) Rogge was known inside and outside the College as a strong advocate of free market and libertarian principles.
-Williams Hall is named after Raymond Williams H'68, Professor of Religion (1965-2002) emeritus,

-Charles D. and Elizabeth S. LaFollette distinguished Professor of Humanities.
-Serving as Acting Dean of the College (2005-06), Williams was responsible for the establishment of the Wabash Center for Teaching and Learning in Theology and Religion (Tour 2).

-Each housing 40 students, the Halls contain suites, singles, and doubles.
-Both buildings contain a commons room and a complete kitchen.
-Each of the two lodges houses 16 students.
-As of 2016 the lodges had not been named.

-Walk south on Crawford Street until you reach the Allen Athletics and Recreation Center.
-Climb the curved steps just to the east of Crawford Street and enter the building.
-The complex was dedicated on January 26, 2001 in honor of Betty (H1957) and Robert E. Allen (W1957).
-Robert Allen was a member of the Board of Trustees for 27 years.
+Walk south on the path to the west of the dormitories until you reach the curved steps in front of the main entrance to the Allen Athletics and Recreation Center.
+The complex was dedicated on January 26, 2001 in honor of Betty and Robert E. Allen (W1957).
+Robert Allen was a member of the Board of Trustees for 27 years; currently he is an emeritus trustee.
 Entering the lobby, you will see Chadwick Court on your left.
 In 1970 the building was dedicated in honor of Maurice W. "Shang" Chadwick (W1925).
 Chadwick was a member of the "wonder five" basketball team of 1924-25, considered by many to be the top college and university basketball team in the country that year.
 In 2011 the floor was dedicated in honor of Malcolm L. "Mac" Petty (H1982) upon his retirement after 35 years as head basketball coach.
 Petty's 1981-82 team won the 1982 NCAA Division III national basketball championship.
 Petty continues to coach the varsity golf team.
 On the other side of the lobby you will see the conference room and the complex of coaches' offices.
 As you proceed south along the hall, you will pass the door and stairs leading to the Health Center.
 Just ahead to your right you will see the Fitness Center.
 The center is widely used by members of the Wabash community.
 Turn right into the hallway just north of the Fitness Center.
 As you proceed down the hall you will pass the Wellness Center and come to displays on the wall.
 On the left are plaques honoring members of the Wabash Athletics Hall of Fame.
-On the right are plaques recognizing the College's most valuable players.
+On the right are certificates recognizing Wabash All-American athletes.
 As the hall turns to the left, the Class of 1950 Natatorium will come into view.
 Home of the varsity swimming team, the natatorium is also available for use by members of the Wabash community.
-On your left you will see the former Max E. Servies '58 Wrestling Room, which has been replaced by the Shelbourne Wrestling Center (see p.
-23).
-Servies was the college's longest-serving coach (40 years) and Athletic Director (33 years).
-After the first two years, his wrestling teams enjoyed a string of 38 winning seasons.
-On your left you will
+On

+17 1 Malcolm X Institute

-Allen Center Lobby
+17_2 Allen Center Lobby

-Chadwick Court
+17_3 Chadwick Court

-Mac Petty
+17_4 Mac Petty